Holography for stress-energy tensor flows: Conclusions

-This work established a holographic prescription for general stress-energy tensor deformations through mixed boundary conditions.
-We demonstrated that solutions to the metric flow equation encode precisely these mixed boundary conditions in the holographic framework and verified this correspondence using planar AdS black holes as an example.
-We derived a commuting condition for general stress-energy tensor deformations and revealed the existence of infinite commuting families of deformations.
-Our results significantly extend previous studies on the holographic aspects of the $T\overline{T}$ deformation and open new avenues for engineering holographic dualities.
+We proposed a holographic prescription for general stress-energy tensor deformations through mixed boundary conditions.
+The metric flow equation solutions encode these conditions, as verified for planar AdS black holes.
+We derived a commuting condition for such deformations and identify infinite commuting families.
+These results extend previous studies of the holographic $T\overline{T}$ deformation and suggest new routes to engineering holographic dualities.

-There are several promising directions for future work.
-Extending our analysis beyond the large $N$ limit is a challenging but important step.
+Several promising directions remain for future work.
+Extending our analysis beyond the large-$N$ limit is a challenging but important step.
 One possible approach is to define the deformations by requiring the flow equations of the generating functional to hold exactly, even at finite $N$.
-Recently, the holographic prescription for $T\overline{T}$-deformed conformal field theories with gravitational anomalies was studied in \cite{Basu:2025fsf}.
-It would be interesting to apply mixed boundary conditions to more general bulk geometries to incorporate holographic conformal anomalies.
+Recently, the holographic prescription for $T\overline{T}$-deformed conformal field theories with gravitational anomalies was studied in Ref. \cite{Basu:2025fsf}.
+It would be interesting to apply mixed boundary conditions to more general bulk geometries to include holographic conformal anomalies.

-Holography has played an important role in computing many observables in $T\overline{T}$-deformed theories \cite{Tian:2023fgf, He:2023xnb, He:2023hoj, He:2023obo, He:2024pbp, He:2024fdm, Chang:2024voo, Li:2025sfn}.
-Generalizing these calculations to arbitrary stress-energy tensor deformations would be a natural direction to explore.
+Holography has played a central role in computing many observables in $T\overline{T}$-deformed theories \cite{Tian:2023fgf, He:2023xnb, He:2023hoj, He:2023obo, He:2024pbp, He:2024fdm, Chang:2024voo, Li:2025sfn}.
+A natural direction is to generalize these calculations to arbitrary stress–energy tensor deformations.
 Recent holographic studies have connected $T\bar T$-like deformations to diverse topics, including black hole interiors \cite{AliAhmad:2025kki}, bulk reconstruction \cite{Liang:2025vmx}, and emergent gravity \cite{Adami:2025pqr}.
 Our results provide a pathway to extend these ideas to general stress-energy tensor deformations in arbitrary dimensions.
-Finally, the $T\overline{T}$ deformation exhibits rich non-perturbative effects \cite{Aharony:2018bad,Griguolo:2022xcj, Griguolo:2022hek,Gu:2024ogh, Gu:2025tpy, Hirano:2025alr}, raising the question of whether analogous effects occur for general stress-energy tensor deformations, and if so, whether they are related to non-perturbative bulk geometries subject to mixed boundary conditions.
+Finally, the rich nonperturbative effects of $T\overline{T}$ deformations \cite{Aharony:2018bad,Griguolo:2022xcj, Griguolo:2022hek,Gu:2024ogh, Gu:2025tpy, Hirano:2025alr} raise the question of whether analogous effects occur for general stress-energy tensor deformations and, if so, whether they are related to nonperturbative bulk geometries subject to mixed boundary conditions.

 \onecolumngrid